The Proper Noun

 University of Southern California

 Read the following sentences.
-Notice the difference between the common and proper nouns.
+Notice the specificity of the proper nouns.

-Cookies = common noun; Oreo = proper noun.
+Oreo = proper noun; cookies = common noun.

-Charlie had wanted an easy teacher for his composition class, but he got Mrs. Hacket, whose short temper and unreasonable demands made the semester a torture.
+Charlie had wanted an easy instructor for his composition class.
+Unfortunately, he got Professor Hayden, whose short temper and unreasonable demands made the semester a torture.

 Gloria wanted to try a new restaurant, so Richard took her to Tito's Taco Palace, where no one dips into the hot sauce until the drinks have arrived at the table.

-Restaurant = common noun; Tito's Taco Palace = proper noun.
+Tito's Taco Palace = proper noun; restaurant = common noun.